zero-day-labs/riscv-iommu/README.md

 ### **Integration into a CVA6-based SoC**
 We integrated the IOMMU IP into a [CVA6-based SoC](https://github.com/zero-day-labs/cva6/tree/feat/iommu) with support for the RISC-V hypervisor extension v1.0, along with a configurable number of instances of the [PULP iDMA](https://github.com/pulp-platform/iDMA) module to issue memory transfers.

-The diagram below shows the target SoC after the integration of the IOMMU IP (and required DMA modules).
+The diagram below shows the target SoC after the integration of the IOMMU IP (and required iDMA instances).
 To connect multiple DMA devices to the translation request port of the IOMMU, we developed a DMA arbiter with a single master interface.

 ![My Image](doc/soc.png)